 Mushrooms and Vitamin D

-I think I must have been having a bit of a ‘mushroom week’ this week, as I also made some more of my creamy mushroom soup, mainly using portobello mushrooms.
+I think I must have been having a bit of a ‘mushroom week’ this week, as I also made some more of my delicious creamy mushroom soup, mainly using portobello mushrooms.

 It could have been a subconscious thing, as I have since discovered from blood tests that my Vitamin D levels are too low, and mushrooms, especially portobellos (or portabellas), are a great source of Vitamin D.

 Who knows?
 Did I even know this?
 Certainly, Vitamin D deficiency seems to be fairly common if you happen to live in Ireland, due to the lack of sun (we often get 4 seasons in one day over here!).

 Anyhow this risotto and the delicious mushroom soup will have definitely upped my Vitamin D levels.
 Just need some sun now……..he says hopefully after storm Barra has just passed…😃